One of the first questions you’ll need to answer when deciding to build a mobile app is whether to build a Native or Hybrid app.

 - What is the purpose of the app?

-- What features does your app need in order for it to achieve its purpose?
+- Are there particular features your app needs in order for it to achieve its purpose?

 - What kind of user experience do you want your app to deliver?